 Our mission is to identify changes in the genome that underlie the development of cancer, as well as its susceptibility to therapeutic intervention.
 Our general aim is to reduce pathological traits into their molecular components, which might correspond to disease markers or potential targets for pharmacological intervention.
 We will exploit these molecular markers and targets in order to build up strategic programs for disease prevention, early detection and treatment.

-We employ an interdisciplinary approach, based on mathematical modeling of cutting edge genomics data, to study the dynamics of transcription (including the synthesis, processing and degradation of RNAs).
-Specifically, we aim at deciphering (i) how transcriptional dynamics are influenced by RNA modifications and chromatin-associated factors, and (ii) how they are altered in cancer.
+We apply an interdisciplinary approach combining mathematical modeling and genomics to study the dynamics of transcription (including RNA synthesis, processing and degradation), and how these are affected by RNA modifications and chromatin regulation in cancer.

 - We have applied new tailored approaches based on in vivo RNA labeling and high-throughput sequencing to the study of miRNA degradation mechanisms, thus highlighting the importance of decay dynamics in the regulation of the miRNA pool (DOI).

 - We have developed a computational tool (termed IsomiRage) able to identify, analyse and classify miRNA isoforms (called “isomiRs” from NGS data (DOI).